ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {PANEL: List of Script Methods}

 This is a list of a few of the javascript methods that can be used in patch scripts.
+See the more comprehensive list at [Knowledge Base: JavaScript Engine](../../../server/kb/javascript-engine#predefined-javascript-functions).

 | Method | Arguments | Description |
 | - | - | - |